Tip Pooling Laws

 Violations of MA Tip Pooling Laws

-Restaurants that require servers to give a portion of their tips to owners, managers or to other restaurant employees who do not provide service to customers may be in violation of Massachusetts tip pooling laws.
-Accordingly, please call us at 617-936-1580 to talk about tip pooling.
+Restaurants that require servers to give a portion of their tips to owners, managers, or to other restaurant employees who do not provide service to customers may be in violation of Massachusetts tip pooling laws.
+Please call us at 617-936-1580 to talk about tip pooling.
 We can advise you on whether it is an unlawful tip pooling situation.
-We have represented servers in small restaurants, national chains, fast food restaurants and catering and banquet servers.
+We have represented servers in small restaurants, national chains, fast food restaurants, and catering and banquet servers.
 We’ve successfully recovered unpaid tips for many servers and waitstaff.
-Please call us at 617-936-1580 or email us at [email protected] to find out how we can help you.
 Moreover, you may have claims other than claims relating to tip pooling laws, so it is important to speak with an attorney about your rights.

 Massachusetts Has Strong Wage Laws

 Massachusetts has very strong laws protecting servers.
-This includes employees in restaurants, fast food restaurants, donut shops, catering and banquet facilities and event spaces.
+This includes employees in restaurants, fast food restaurants, donut shops, catering and banquet facilities, and event spaces.
 Massachusetts laws protect employees from wage theft.
 Servers who are successful at trial in tip pooling cases and unpaid wage cases must be paid three times the amount that they are owed.
 The court will also award successful plaintiffs their attorney’s fees and costs.
 Our firm has successfully represented servers working in small local restaurants to national chain restaurants.
 We’ve also represented servers working in banquet and catering facilities.
 There are short time limits for filing claims.
 It is important, therefore, that you speak with a Massachusetts tip pooling attorney as soon as possible.
-We can help you learn more about your rights.
-Please call us at 617-936-1580 or email us at [email protected] for a free and confidential assessment of your situation.

-Maura Greene has been rated a Super Lawyer for employment from 2013-2017.
+Maura Greene has been consistently rated a Super Lawyer for employment since 2013.
 She is AV-rated, which is the highest individual rating an attorney may receive.
-She was quoted in the Boston Globe on the Market Basket employment action.
+Greene was quoted in the Boston Globe on the Market Basket employment action.
 She represents individual workers, including servers, waitstaff and banquet and catering employees.
 If you want to see reviews, head over to AVVO, where our excellent clients describe in detail what it’s like to work with us.